-Information about Amenherkhepshef tomb Luxor QV 55, tours and Online Booking
+Information about Amenherkhepshef tomb Luxor QV 55, tours, Booking

 Amenherkhepshef tomb Luxor referred by QV 55, located in Valley of Queens in West bank of Luxor.
 Amenherkhepshef is the son of Ramses III and the Great royal wife Titi.
 In fact, Titi listed in the tomb (QV 52) as God’s Wife and God’s Mother.
 Moreover, her tomb lies nearby and includes some of the same titles on its walls.
 The tombs of the sons of Ramses III indeed are the finest monuments in the Valley of the Queens.
 In fact, Amenherkhepshef died in about the 30th year of Ramses III‘s reign.
 It was when he was around 15 years old.
 Though some of his titles may show an older age.
 He was not one of the king’s elder sons.
 Though he did maintain many important positions within the court.
 He was the fan bearer to the right of the king.

 In fact, the reliefs at Medinet Habu and Karnak temple mentioned this.
 It is a role more important then it sounds.
 He was a royal scribe and a cavalry commander.
 Moreover, he was also the “Superior of the Two Lands”.
 He had a role in the management of the administrative affairs of the kingdom of Egypt.
 Throughout Amenherkhepshef tomb Luxor, he wears the side locks of a youth.
 We find a stela in the Valley of the Dolmen at the sanctuary of Ptah and Meretseger.
 It is with a partial image of the prince, which must have been an ex-voto in honor of him.
 It crafted by the artisans who worked on the construction of this eternal house.
 He also attested to by another fragmentary stela from Deir el-Medina.
 It is where he is in the presence of an unknown brother.